Equity and Transparency

 Over the past four years, 14 states have passed enhanced pay equity laws aimed at closing the pay gap at the state and local levels.
 These enhanced pay equity laws generally prohibit employers from paying employees unequal pay for “comparable” or “similar” work (as opposed to “equal” work required under federal law).
 They also vary in scope and complexity, but in general, they all expand the scope of comparators required when determining whether an employee is being paid appropriately, narrow the available defenses for employers trying to explain or justify an employee’s pay and increase the penalties available against employers that violate them.

-Colorado’s Equal Pay for Equal Work Act becomes effective January 1, 2021, and requires the following actions of compliance:
+Colorado’s Equal Pay for Equal Work Act became effective January 1, 2021, and requires the following actions of compliance:

 - Wage rate history: Employers’ ability to ask about the salary history earned by applicants is restricted (thereby ending the perpetuation of historical compensation levels that may have been tainted by bias).